aichbauer/express-graphql-boilerplate/README.md

 ### Create a Type

-Types are necessary to let graphql know, how to resolve to different fields you provide in your queries.
+Types are necessary to let GraphQL know, how to resolve the different fields you provide in your Queries.

 ```js
 const {